emillon/blog.emillon.org/posts/2011-12-14-what-s-in-an-adt.markdown

     *variant* types).

 If product types represent the cartesian product, algebraic types represent the disjoint union.
-In another words, they are very adapted to represent a case analysis.
+In another words, they are very adapted for a case analysis.

-We will take the example of integer ranges : one can say that an integer range is either :
+We will take the example of integer ranges.
+One can say that an integer range is either :

   - the empty range
   - of the form `]-∞;a]`